ilopezluna/genai-nodejs/vision-model/README.md

-# REST chat
+# Vision model

-This is a simple example of how to interact via REST with a chatbot model.
+This is a simple example of how to use a vision model to recognize images in a NodeJS application.

-The project contains a single NodeJS script, [index.js](index.js), that uses the [orca-mini](https://ollama.com/library/orca-mini) model to generate text based on a prompt.
+The project contains a single NodeJS script, [index.js](index.js), that uses the [moondream](https://ollama.com/library/moondream) model to generate text based on an image in base64.
 The model runs locally inside [Ollama](https://ollama.com/) and Ollama runs in a container managed by [Testcontainers](https://www.testcontainers.com/).